hatonthecat/Voynich-Manuscript/README.md

 4:16PM

 The base of these turrets/minarets get narrower, suggesting a metamorphosis into a plant, as part of the confederationization of Switzerland- they share roots or heads, but not both (at least at the same time?)
+THey also could be a hybrid of Swiss and Coptic/Islamic architecture

 ![image](https://user-images.githubusercontent.com/76194453/229233058-5e73cfb5-8de5-4d84-84ef-f3ddc06af08e.png)